Things I've Learned as a Freelancer

 2023 - Current

-I've been working with an e-commerce food company for some time now.
-While I had previous experience designing e-commerce websites, this was my first time working within the constraints of Shopify.
-Compared to past projects, this one came with more limitations, both in terms of design flexibility and technical capabilities, due to the platform and company preferences..
+I’ve been working with an e-commerce food company for some time.
+While I had prior experience designing e-commerce websites, this was my first time working within Shopify’s constraints.
+Compared to past projects, this one had more limitations in design flexibility and technical capabilities due to the platform and company preferences.

-What went well: I was able to find a visual solution that balanced brand integrity with technical constraints.
+What went well: I found a visual solution that balanced brand integrity with technical constraints.

-What I’d do differently: I would initiate a conversation with the owners earlier in the process to explore any adjustments that might support more consistent product displays.
+What I’d do differently: I would initiate conversations with the owners earlier to explore adjustments that support more consistent product displays.

-How this shaped me as a designer: This project reinforced the importance of adaptability and problem-solving under constraint.
+How this shaped me as a designer: This project reinforced the importance of adaptability and problem-solving under constraints.

 A Design Challenge for a Dairy